hzeller/rpi-rgb-led-matrix/.github/ISSUE_TEMPLATE.md

 For panel support issues, you want to refer to https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md#panels-supported .
 The bugs working on chip support are for development, not "I bought this panel and I want you to make it work" (it is on you to research which panels are supported before you buy).
 If you have a commercial application where you need support for a new panel and are willing to pay consulting rates for that work, then it is ok to state so in the panel support bug and someone may be able to work something out with you, but again be mindful this is not a commercial or paid project.

+It is of course always ok to suggest a new feature that is different from supporting new panels.

 A few master bugs that may help:
 - Pi5 support: https://github.com/hzeller/rpi-rgb-led-matrix/issues/1603